jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 where letters $J$ and $H$ are used due to their associations with the Jacobian and Hessian, respectively.

-This case is the "anti--dimensionality reduction" case, since we have multiple latent variables describing a single physical observable, so it doesn't make much sense to study in and of itself for dimensionality reduction.
+This case is the "anti--dimensionality reduction" case, since we have multiple latent variables describing a single physical observable, so it we can only increase dimension.
 However, as we'll soon see, this case of $(n=1, N\neq1)$ is important for deriving the Taylor expansion of a function where $(n\neq1, N\neq1)$.

-### Multiple Inputs, Multiple Ouputs $(n\neq1, N\neq1)$
+### Multiple Inputs, Multiple Outputs $(n\neq1, N\neq1)$

 Finally, let's consider the Taylor expansion of a multivariate, vector--valued function.
-Recall that the Taylor expansion of a vector--valued function is a vector of Taylor expansions of each element and that the Taylor expansion of a multivariate, scalar--valued function can be written concisely with Einstein summation notation.
+Recall that the Taylor expansion of a vector--valued function is a vector of Taylor expansions of each element.
+Additionally, the Taylor expansion of a multivariate, scalar--valued function can be written concisely with Einstein summation notation.
 Using these principles, we arrive at the following equation for the Taylor expansion of a multivariate, vector--valued function:

 $$
 \begin{equation}